 For a contract to be valid, it must have four key elements: agreement, capacity, consideration, and intention.
 Keep these elements in mind to ensure that your agreements are always protected.

-An agreement happens when an offer is made by 1 party (eg an offer of employment) to the other, and that offer is accepted.
-An offer is a statement of terms which the person making the offer is prepared to be contractually bound to.
-An offer is different from an invitation to treat which only invites someone to make an offer, and is not intended to be contractually binding.
+An agreement happens when an offer is made by 1 party (eg an Offer of employment) to the other, and that offer is accepted.
+An offer is a statement of terms to which the person making the offer is prepared to be contractually bound.
+An offer is different from an ‘invitation to treat’ which only invites someone to make an offer, and is not intended to be contractually binding.
 For example, advertisements, catalogues and brochures where prices of a product are listed are not offers but invitations to treat.
 If they were, then the advertiser would have to provide everyone who 'accepted' them with the product regardless of stock levels.

-Staying silent is not generally considered acceptance, unless it is clear that acceptance was intended (eg by way of conduct, like paying for a product).
-What constitutes as adequate acceptance will vary depending on the type of contract.
+Staying silent is not generally considered acceptance unless it is clear that acceptance was intended (eg by way of conduct, like paying for a product).
+What constitutes adequate acceptance will vary depending on the type of contract.

 All parties must have the ability to understand the terms of and any obligations under the contract.
-Also, consent to the contract must be freely given (eg there cannot be any coercion/force, fraud, undue influence, or misrepresentation).
+Consent to the contract must be freely given.
+This means that there cannot be any coercion/force, fraud, undue influence, or misrepresentation.